Getting life insurance with epilepsy

 Yes, you should be as honest and forthcoming on your application for life insurance as possible, especially about your epilepsy and seizure history.
 If you lie on your life insurance application, you could be denied coverage and prevented from applying again, even with a different company.

-Ready to shop for life insurance for people with a history of epilepsy?
+Ready to shop for life insurance for people with epilepsy?

 Sometimes epilepsy can disqualify you from term life insurance, the most common type of life insurance.
 For example, if you have seizures more than seven times per year, or if you have prolonged unconsciousness during seizures, it’s unlikely that you’ll be able to get a traditional life insurance policy.